A lot or a little?

 What parents need to know

-Parents need to know that this video game-based zombie movie features extremely gross and graphic violence, with many disgusting deaths.
+Parents need to know that Resident Evil: Extinction, the third in the series of video game-based zombie movies following Resident Evil and Resident Evil: Apocalypse, features extremely gross and graphic violence, with many disgusting deaths.
 People are in extreme peril, and most of the main characters -- even sympathetic ones -- wind up slain grotesquely.
 There's some swearing (though maybe not quite as much as you'd expect, considering the butchery and the R rating) and non-sexual nudity.
 The heroine is a courageous and capable woman, and the good guys are a nicely multicultural bunch (even if they don't last the duration).
 Some of the background story might be confusing if you haven't seen the two previous movies.

 What's the story?